-The TGGS D.Eng.
-Programs provide opportunities for D.Eng. work under the joint supervision of a German and Thai supervisor (German RWTH professor with a Thai professor acting as the cosupervisor).
-Part of this program is a one-year research stay at RWTH Aachen.
-For high-level D.Eng. work, to a large extent conducted on industry-oriented research projects, RWTH Aachen provides excellent boundary conditions in terms of experienced research supervisors, advanced technology equipment and project funding.
+The TGGS Doctor of Engineering (D.Eng.)
+Programs provide opportunities for doctoral work under the Thai advisor with possibility of joint supervision of German RWTH or International MoU University professor and Thai advisor.
+TGGS has encouraged doctoral candidates to participate in one-year research stay at RWTH Aachen or International MoU University.
+For high-level doctoral work, to a large extent conducted on industry-oriented research projects, RWTH Aachen, International MoU University, and/or TGGS provides excellent boundary conditions in terms of experienced research supervisors, advanced technology equipment and project funding.
 The D.Eng. degree obtained at TGGS is a Thai degree within the framework of CHE, the Commission of Higher Education.

-Currently, TGGS offers the following international D.Eng. programs:
+Currently, TGGS offers the following international D.Eng. programs in the order of establishment: